GameMill/Tic-Tak-Toe_Python/README.md

 # Tic-Tak-Toe_Python
-a basic 2 player game of Tic-Tak-Toe Using Python
+A basic 2 player game of Tic-Tak-Toe Using Python